-In practical terms, the convergence between the applicable legal framework set for legacy players and that for fintech industry participants has translated into higher entry costs to "new players" but, at the same time, has provided much-
+In practical terms, the convergence between the applicable legal framework set for legacy players and that for fintech industry participants has translated into higher entry costs to "new players" but, at the same time has provided much-needed legal security when deploying a new financial solution in the market.

-It is expected that legacy players will have an initial advantage when digging into the fintech space, considering the need to comply with tighter and heftier compliance, supervision and regulatory obligations.
+Legacy players are expected to have an initial advantage when digging into the fintech space, considering the need to comply with tighter and heftier compliance, supervision and regulatory obligations.
 However, if they are able to overcome the regulatory burden set by the national and EU regulations, new players will often enjoy more flexible management and a swifter decision-making process, allowing them to develop and deploy new solutions to address market needs that are "off the radar" of legacy players.
 In some cases, some regulatory exemptions will apply, which may render the development of a fintech project substantially easier.